The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 How you feel or what you need is completely irrelevant to the narcissist.
 They did not care about you in the relationship, so they’re not about to miraculously start giving a crap now.

 The only thing the narcissist is concerned about is what they’re losing by the relationship coming to an end.
-If you were the one to have discarded the narcissist, they’ll be furious at losing control, losing supply and losing whatever else they got from being with you (sex, money, status, accommodation etc.).
+If you were the one to have discarded the narcissist, they’ll be furious about losing control, losing supply and losing whatever else they got from being with you (sex, money, status, accommodation etc.).
 But it has nothing to do with you as a person.

 If the narcissist discarded you, they’ve already got their new life set up, completely decked out with new supply.
-They couldn’t care less about you or giving you closure.
+They couldn’t care less about giving you closure.
 In fact, giving you closure isn’t even on their radar because it doesn’t benefit them in any way.

 They Must Wield the Power

 For the narcissist, feeling powerful and in control of you and your emotions makes them feel extremely important.
-It shows that even outside of the relationship, they still have control over you, because they are that significant.
-Wielding the control over closure feeds their ego and extracts more life force energy out of you.
+It shows that even outside of the relationship, they still have control over you because they are that significant.
+Wielding control over closure feeds their ego and extracts more life force energy out of you.

 They Wish to Punish You